John Taylor of Caroline: Slavery

 Taylor wrote in defense of slavery but admitted that it was wrong.
 "Let it not be supposed that I approve of slavery because I do not aggravate its evils, or prefer a policy which must terminate in a war of extermination."
 Rather, he defended the institution because he "thought blacks incapable of liberty."
-Taylor feared that widespread emancipation would ultimately and invariably lead to the horrific bloodshed witnessed in the French colony of Santo Domingo in 1791, the site of the greatest of all successful slave insurrections, the Haitian Revolution.
-"Taylor is one with most American thinkers from Washington to Jefferson to Lincoln in doubting that the free Negro could ever be anything but a problem for American politics. " Thus, he advocated the deportation of free blacks.
+Taylor feared that widespread emancipation would ultimately and invariably lead to the horrific bloodshed witnessed in the French colony of Saint-Domingue in 1791, the site of the greatest of all successful slave insurrections, the Haitian Revolution.
+"Taylor is one with most American thinkers from Washington to Jefferson to Lincoln in doubting that the free Negro could ever be anything but a problem for American politics."
+Thus, he advocated the deportation of free blacks.

 "Negro slavery is a misfortune to agriculture, incapable of removal, and only within the reach of palliation."
 Taylor criticized Jefferson's ambivalence towards slavery in Notes on the State of Virginia.
 Taylor agreed with Jefferson that the institution was evil but took issue with Jefferson's repeated references to the specific cruelties of slavery.
-Taylor argued that "slaves are docile, useful and happy, if they are well managed" and that "the individual is restrained by his property in the slave, and susceptible of humanity....
-Religion assails him both with her blandishments and terrours.
-It indissolubly binds his, and his slaves happiness or misery lortogether."
+Taylor argued that "[s]laves are docile, useful and happy, if they are well managed," that "[t]he individual is restrained by his property in the slave, and susceptible of humanity, and that "[r]eligion assails him [the slaveholder] both with her blandishments and terrors.
+It indissolubly binds his, and his slaves' happiness or misery together."

-The possibility that slaveholding may have positive effects on a republican society has been reconsidered recently by Edmund S. Morgan.
+That slavery might paradoxically have fostered a sense of equality among whites has been reconsidered recently by Edmund S. Morgan.
 Taylor's approach, defending the preservation of slavery under the circumstances and apprehensions of his day, would be used to support more emphatic defenses of slavery by writers, such as John C. Calhoun, Edmund Ruffin, and George Fitzhugh, who extended the argument by claiming the institution to be a "positive good."